mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 magic box that produces whatever the Travellers happen to need at any given moment.
-Referees should sternly refuse any unreasonable requests regarding the contents of the ship’s locker – it is a tool to simplify bookkeeping, nothing more.
+Referees should sternly refuse any unreasonable requests regarding the contents of the ship's locker – it is a tool to simplify bookkeeping, nothing more.

-HIGH GUARD

 Refuelling operations for a task force are dangerous,